Dave the Diver: Plot

-The game follows Dave, a diver who is approached by his friend Cobra into starting up a sushi restaurant venture with the skilled chef Bancho.
+Dave, a diver, is approached by his friend Cobra, who starts up a sushi restaurant venture with the skilled chef Bancho.
 Setting up location at the Blue Hole, a spot said to contain fish from all over the world, Dave is tasked with fishing for ingredients during the day, and helping Bancho with the restaurant at night.
 During his escapades, Dave comes across a race of sea people which leads him to the mystery behind the random earthquakes that have been occurring.

 Gameplay

 Later in the game, players can unlock the ability to dive at night.

 Dave the Diver, in which players control the eponymous Dave, is a game with a pixel art aesthetic that is divided into two main gameplay styles; diving into the sea during the day and running a sushi restaurant in the evening.
 Twice per in-game day, with the option to dive again during the evening unlocked later on in the game, players dive into the Blue Hole in search of fish, sealife and various other materials.

 Dave is equipped with a harpoon gun for attacking and reeling in fish, and can use various guns, melee weapons, harpoon attachments and items that can be found during each diving session.
 Dave has a limited supply of oxygen which further decreases if he is attacked by aggressive sealife and other obstacles.
 If he runs out of oxygen before he can return to the surface, the diving session will end prematurely and only one resource that was found can be taken back.
 Players can use gold earned throughout the game to improve Dave's equipment in various ways, such as increasing his weight and oxygen capacity or allowing him to dive deeper.
 Players can also unlock additional means for catching sealife as the game progresses, such as fishing nets and drones.

 At the end of each in-game day, Dave helps sushi chef Bancho run the restaurant, using fish gathered from diving sessions to craft sushi and other menu items.
 Players must then serve these dishes to customers while serving drinks, cleaning tables and topping up wasabi.
 Performing well will earn players gold and increase the restaurant's representation, unlocking new recipes, upgrades and cosmetics.
 Occasionally, special customers and VIP guests will appear, requiring the player to gather specific ingredients to create their desired dish.

 Clearing these requests unlocks additional features, such as staff to assist in the restaurant and a farm to grow rice and vegetables.
 The game features multiple side characters who offer side-quests and upgrades, events that appear during the in-game calendar, and various unlockable minigames.
 To advance further, players will face multiple bosses, each with special powers, weaknesses, and ingredient drops.
 Players will need to solve puzzles to unlock new areas that contain different fish, which are valued at a higher price.

 End game areas such as the Glacial Passage, Glacier Zone and Hydrothermal Vents feature the most valuable fish but also the most dangerous enemies.